-Ph.D student and Virginia Sea Grant Graduate Research Fellow
+Ph.D Candidate and Virginia Sea Grant Graduate Research Fellow

 Gas exchange in temperate seagrass meadows is dynamic and highly variable.
 My research includes testing a new second-generation meter for aquatic eddy covariance, measuring benthic gas exchange, and measuring air-water gas exchange with the new upside-down aquatic eddy covariance technique.
 I am broadly interested in oxygen and greenhouse gas fluxes between the shallow coastal bays in the VCR-LTER and the atmosphere.

 I am interested in researching carbon cycling and greenhouse gas fluxes within